rvankoert/loghi-tooling/README.md

 # Loghi tooling

-This project conntains the tools used by the Loghi framework.
+This project contains the tools used by the Loghi framework.

 ## Minions
 These are commandline tools that help process the input and output for the Loghi framework.